adamedx/autographps/src/typesystem/TYPES_DESIGN.md

 The basis of the type system design includes the following concepts:

-* *Type schema*: This refers formally to definition of types found on the Common Schema Definition Language (CSDL) defined by the OData standard that is used by Graph to define APIs.
+* *Type schema*: This refers formally to the definition of the Graph API's types expressed through the OData standard Common Schema Definition Language (CSDL).
-* Use *type* to refer to the user-friendly type as returned by Get-GraphType -- raw from EDM
-* Use *definition* to refer to an alternate representation of the raw type from Graph
-* Use *declaration* when referencing a type, typically in the context of membership
-* Use *typename* to index types in a declaration
+* *Type class* refers to one of the four types that can be expressed in CSDL: Entity, Complex, Enumeration, and Primitive.
-* Use *prototype* to indicate a fully-resolved instance of a type
+* *Type definition* refers to a canonical representation of types expressed in CSDL and OData in a format specific to AutoGraphPS.

-Question: should types have both a resolved and unresolved state?
-That's the initial approach.
-This avoids a situation where we have separate type and definition objects with overlapping property sets.
-We seem to have separate concepts of members and declarations -- why?
-Think of what happens when you serialize -- if two types A and B both contain a member of type C, then serializing A and B duplicates C.
-To avoid this, I think we should separate into type and template, or type and prototype.
+* A *Property definition* is the subset of a *Type definition* that describes properties represented in CSDL.
+* A  *Type Id* is an identifier unique to each type exposed in the CSDL for a given Graph API.
+* The *Type provider* class can satsify queries that return *type definitions* and other type metadata for types of a given *type class*.
+* A *prototype* for a given type is an object that satisfies the type's *type definition* and therefore also its *type schema*.

 #### Classes

+Below are some schematic representations of the classes for this subsystem.
+This section does not literally describe the implementation in this codebase, rather it serves as the initial thinking around the responsibility and state for each class.

+* TypeSchema -- helper class with methods for accessing CSDL schema
-* GraphType -- with singleton dictionary to unresolved graph types
+* TypeDefinition -- abstraction of types defined in the CSDL
-  - A, B, C, F
+  * TypeId
-  * TypeName
+  * Namespace
   * TypeClass (Entity, Complex, Primitive, Enumeration)
-  * BaseTypeName
-  * Members
-* Member -- used to declare members
-  - G, D
-  * Name
-  * GraphType
-  * IsCollection
-* GraphTypeManager -- provides access to graph types and prototype objects
-  - H
-  * Methods
-    * GetGraphType
-* TypeDefinition
-  * Methods
-    * GetProperties
-* TypeDefinitionBuilder
-  * NewGraphType
-* ObjectBuilder -- builds objects from type definitions -- is this just the implementation of GetPrototype?
-  - Not one of the previously covered classes
-  * Methods
-    * GetPrototype
-    * NewObject
-* PrimitiveType -- singleton
-  - K, E
-  * Name
-  * Type
+  * BaseTypeId
   * DefaultValue
   * DefaultCollectionValue
+  * Properties
+  * NativeSchema
+  * Methods
-* EnumerationType -- singleton
+    * Get
-  - I, J
+* Property -- used to declare properties in a TypeDefinition
   * Name
-  * Members dictionary
-* ParameterBuilder? -- builds the body for a given method
-  * Can build functions (parameters in uri's)
-  * Can build actions (parameters in body)

-### Variation 4

-#### Terms

-* Use *type* as the abstract concept of a set of objects rather than a specific artifact of the design
-* Use *schema* to refer to the low-level "native" description of the type, including its composition based on other types.
-For entity and complex types, this is logically equivalent to the CSDL schema.
-* Use *type class* to refer to a classification of types -- primitive, enumeration, open, and complex with semantics from OData
-* Use *type definition* to refer to a canonical representation of a type described by some schema
-* Use *member* to denote a named subset of the data in an instance and description of that subset's structure via reference to a type definition
-* Use *typeid* to uniquely identify types in a graph and reference types in a type definition for a composite type
-* Use *prototype* to indicate an instance of a type definition whose structure conforms to the definition

-#### Classes

-* GraphTypeClass -- enumeration of different classes of type supported by Microsoft Graph:
-  * Primitive
-  * Enumeration
-  * Complex
+  * TypeId
-  * Open
+  * IsCollection
-* TypeManager -- provides access to graph type definitions and prototype objects for a given graph
+* TypeManager -- provides access to graph types and prototype objects across Graph APIs
-  - H
   * Methods
     * FindTypeDefinition
     * GetTypeDefinition
     * GetPrototype
-* TypeDefinition -- canonical representation of a type
-  - B, C, F
-  * TypeId
-  * BaseType
-  * Name
-  * Namespace
-  * Members
-  * Class
-  * IsComposite
-  * DefaultValue
-  * DefaultCollectionValue
-  * Static Methods
-    * Get -- Finds a type for a given type class and type id -- the only supported way to create an instance of this class
-* Member -- models structure of a subset of the data modeled by a type
+* GraphObjectBuilder -- builds a prototype object given a type definition
-  - G, D
-  * Name
-  * TypeId
-  * IsCollection
+  * Methods
-* TypeSchema -- helper class for accessing schema
-  * Static methods
+    * ToObject
+* ScalarTypeProvider -- returns type definitions for scalar types, i.e. types whose structure cannot be decomposed further, specifically Enumeration and Primitive types.
-    * Methods for extracting and formatting information from schema data sources
+  * Methods
-* TypeProvider
     * GetTypeDefinition
-  * Static Methods
-    * GetTypePRovider
+    * GetSortedTypeNames
+* CompositeTypeProvider -- returns type definitions for composite types, i.e. types whose structure is composed of properties of other types
-* ScalarTypeProvider
+  * Methods
-  - I, J, E
     * GetTypeDefinition
-  * Static Methods
-    * GetTypeProvider
-* CompositeTypeProvider
-  - H
-  * GetTypeDefinition
-  * Static Methods
-    * GetTypeProvider
-* GraphObjectBuilder
-  - A
-  * ToObject

-### Commands

-* Invoke-GraphMethod
-* Set-GraphItem
-* New-GraphItem
+    * GetSortedTypeNames

-#### Code layout

-src/typesystem

-#### Feature rollout

-1. Type Creation
-2. Entity creation
-3. Parameter Creation
-4. Method invocation
-5. Patching